rortega/insmali/README.md

 # insmali
 insmali will inject an existing SMALI file with Log methods.
-This can be used for debugging and profiling an existing android application.This shell script is provided as-is without warranty of any kind and is intended for educational purposes only
+This can be used for debugging and profiling an existing android application.This shell script is provided as-is without warranty of any kind and is intended for educational purposes only.

+To use, point to a SMALI file:

+    $python smaliparser.py -if ./path/to/SecureSharedPreferences.smali -of same

+You can then compile/sign the code by using apktool/jarsigner or run the following:

     $python smaliparser.py -cs c
-$python smaliparser.py -if ./path/to/SecureSharedPreferences.smali -of same

 For instance, consider the method used to encrypt shared preference: